 Dental Hand Hygiene

 Like with any other hand hygiene practice, washing is essential.
-The standard for hand washing requires lathering with soap and washing for at least 20 seconds before rinsing.
+The standard for handwashing requires lathering with soap and washing for at least 20 seconds before rinsing.

-If soap and water is not readily available, a hand sanitizer with a high alcohol content can be beneficial for sanitizing the hands.
+If soap and water are not readily available, a hand sanitizer with a high alcohol content can be beneficial for sanitizing the hands.
 Proper hygiene practices should be used after touching any areas, including instruments, that could have been exposed to aerosols or other fluids.

 Dental Personal Protective Equipment